 - Plans, organizes, implements and evaluates the health records program.
 Determines the nature and scope of the program, and develops operational policies. - Establishes standardization procedures and systems to insure uniformity and proper function for the health record system including statistical data processing and reporting. - Develops Staffing needs and personnel utilization to maintain production of current, correct and complete health records at Federal, Tribal and Urban Programs.
-Orients and educates the professional staff in production and improvement of health records and diagnostic recording. - Provides health records consultation and guidance in matters pertaining to medical audit, continuous quality improvement and professional standards review as applicable for all health record programs. - Serves as the Bemidji Area Health Information Management (HIM) Vista Imaging Liaison and assist with development of HIM Vista Imaging Policy and Procedures and Guidelines. - Provides health record consultation, guidance and assistance to enable Federal, Tribal and Urban medical record staff (medical record administration specialists, medical record technicians, clerks and data entry technicians), and other personnel regarding health records and third party needs to meet the requirements of accrediting agencies, American Health information Management Association (AHIMA), Centers for Medicare and Medicaid (CMS), and local Quality Improvement Organization (QIO). - Routinely analyzes and evaluates health records and disease classification (nosology), the standards established by the Joint Commission, the American Cancer Society, and AHIMA. - Serves as the expert for PCC Data Entry, Supervisor Data Entry and Management Reports.
-Working knowledge of the Resource Patient Management System (RPMS) Electronic Health Record (EHR).
-Provides guidance on managing reports for Consults, Test Integration Utilities (TIU), Orders and Alerts - Ensures Service Units, Tribal and Urban (I/T/U) programs are documenting correctly Government Performance Results Act (GPRA) measures so the data may be accurately collected for documenting care and reporting. - Serves as both Privacy Act and Health Insurance Portability and Accountability Act (HIPAA) Liaison for the Bemidji Area.
-Reviews subpoenas, subpoena duces tecums, court orders and records according to medico legal and IHS requirements. - Plans and present workshops, conferences and other training program directed towards the improvement of documentation of the healthcare provided in hospitals, health centers, health stations, community health programs, contract health services and tribal programs; health records programs and new automation requirements and practices, medico legal issues including confidentiality. - Plans work, sets priorities and schedules.
-Responsible for monthly, quarterly and annual reports as identified by incumbent and as assigned by Supervisor.
-Performs other position related duties as assigned.
+Orients and educates the professional staff in production and improvement of health records and diagnostic recording. - Provides health records consultation and guidance in matters pertaining to medical audit, continuous quality improvement and professional standards review as applicable for all health record programs. - Serves as the Bemidji Area HIM VistA Imaging Liaison and assist with development of HIM VistA Imaging Policy and Procedures and Guidelines. - Provides health record consultation, guidance and assistance to enable Federal, Tribal and Urban medical record staff (medical record administration specialists, medical record technicians, clerks and data entry technicians), and other personnel regarding health records and third party needs to meet the requirements of accrediting agencies, American Health information Management Association (AHIMA), Centers for Medicare and Medicaid (CMS), and local Quality Improvement Organization (QIO). - Routinely analyzes and evaluates health records and disease classification (nosology), the standards established by the Joint Commission, the American Cancer Society, and AHIMA. - Serves as the expert for Resource Patient Management System (RPMS) PCC Data Entry, Supervisor Data Entry and Management Reports.
+Working knowledge of the RPMS.
+Electronic Health Record (EHR).
+Provides guidance on managing reports for Consults, Test Integration Utilities (TIU), Orders and Alerts. - Ensures Service Units, Tribal and Urban (I/T/U) programs are documenting correctly Government Performance Results Act (GPRA) measures so the data may be accurately collected for documenting care and reporting. - Serves as both Privacy Act and Health Insurance Portability and Accountability Act (HIPAA) Liaison for the Bemidji Area.
+Reviews subpoenas, subpoena duces tecums, court orders and records according to medico legal and IHS requirements. - Plans and present workshops, conferences and other training program directed towards the improvement of documentation of the healthcare provided in hospitals, health centers, health stations, community health programs, Purchased/Referred Care and tribal programs; health records programs and new automation requirements and practices, medico legal issues including confidentiality.

-Health Information Management (HIM) (continued)
+HEALTH INFORMATION MANAGEMENT (HIM) (continued)